saptarshibasu/aws-study/README.md

 * Since AWS does not have access to the  underlying OS, some metrics are **missing** including disk and memory utilization
 * CloudWatch can collect metrics and logs from services, resources and applications on AWS as well on-premise services
 * CloudWatch Alarms can be created to send notifications or do autoscaling when a certain metrics satisfies a configured condition
-* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events viz. launch of EC2 instance in an ASG
+* CloudWatch Events allow the user to configure a Lambda function to be triggered on certain system events
+* Alarm - EC2 actions -
+  * Recover - Recover the instance on different hardware
+  * Stop
+  * Terminate
+  * Reboot
+* CloudWatch Alarms
+  * impaired - checks failed
+  * insufficient data - checks in progress
+  * ok - all checks passed

 ## Route 53